-The World Health Organisation (WHO) estimates that patient harm is the 14th leading cause of the global disease burden, alike illnesses such as tuberculosis and malaria.
+The World Health Organisation (WHO) estimates that patient harm is the 14th leading cause of the global disease burden, equivalent to illnesses such as tuberculosis and malaria.
 In some European countries, the burden of patient harm is comparable to that of chronic diseases (e.g. multiple sclerosis and some types of cancer).
-Statistics show that strategies to reduce the rate of adverse events in the European Union alone would lead to the prevention of more than 750 000 harm-inflicting medical errors per year, leading in turn to over 3.2 million fewer days of hospitalization, 260 000 fewer incidents of permanent disability, and 95 000 fewer deaths per year.
+Statistical projections show that strategies to reduce the rate of adverse events in the European Union alone would lead to the prevention of more than 750,000 harm-inflicting medical errors per year, leading in turn to over 3.2 million fewer days of hospitalisation, 260,000 fewer incidents of permanent disability, and 95,000 fewer deaths per year.

-The Declaration for Patient Safety aims to call upon health authorities, policymakers, healthcare professionals, providers and patients to join hands to prevent unnecessary harms in healthcare by promoting safer health systems and high quality standards on patient safety across Europe.
+The Declaration for Patient Safety calls upon health authorities, policymakers, healthcare professionals, providers and patients to join hands to prevent unnecessary harm in healthcare by promoting safer health systems and higher quality standards for patient safety across Europe.

-Sign the Declaration for the right of safe healthcare
+Sign the Declaration for the right to safe healthcare

-The ten calls for action of the Declaration recommend policy developments and actions to foster patient safety in the EU and its countries.
+The Declaration’s 10 calls for action target policy shifts and actions to promote patient safety in the EU and its 28 member countries.

-Ministers of Health of the European Union must agree on a high level of understanding on patient safety practices and standards to drive their national policies into a common path.
+Ministers of Health of the European Union must agree on a high level of understanding of patient safety practices and standards to steer their national policies towards accepted best practices.